 Get a sneak peek into OSU's Lean Six Sigma training essentials and how it can help your career advancement.

 Lean Six Sigma Change Management Success combines the essential elements of project management and team leadership, giving you the knowledge you need to develop and sustain high performing teams.

 Over the course of four weeks, Lean Six Sigma Project Success Fundamentals will enhance your personal understanding of team leadership by presenting various theories, concepts and class exercises.
 You will learn how to effectively assess team members' skills, competencies and strengths to prioritize and delegate team roles.

 Course lessons, instructor insight and peer discussions will further your understanding of leadership responsibilities and give you the knowledge and confidence to apply these strategies in complex project environments.

 Building upon team leadership philosophies, Lean Six Sigma Change Management Success also covers effective project management methods for assuring projects are successfully completed on schedule and within budget.
 Finish the course with a solid foundation for initiating, planning, executing, monitoring, and closing a project.

 This course is a part of the Lean Six Sigma Certificate, which includes:

 What You'll Learn

-- Prepare a measurement plan
+- Develop a team motivation plan

 Tony Roberts, M.S.